NielsDobbelaar/new-personal-website/README.md

 ## About

 This is the new and current version of my website.
 I wanted to make a more professional website looking website with a more professional codebase.
 I also wanted to use a CMS to make it easier to update the website and to have more practice with api's.
-I used Strapi as the CMS.
+I used Strapi as the CMS, Supabase for the DB and Cloudinary for the file storage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>